sonata-ltd/launcher/app/src/uikit/readme.md

-# AuraVibe - SolidJS UI Kit
+# AuraVibe - SolidJS UIKit

 **AuraVibe** is a modular and highly customizable UI Kit designed for use with SolidJS.
 It provides a consistent design language, leveraging LESS for styling and CSS Modules to ensure scoped styles.
-The kit includes pre-built components and a structured style system for rapid development of SolidJS applications.

 ## Project Structure